maslianok/react-resize-detector/README.md

 #### resizableElementId

-(string) Id of the element we want to observe.
+(String) Id of the element we want to observe.
 If no one provided, parentElement of the component will be used.
 Default: ``.

+### refreshMode

+(String) Mode refreshing should occur, values are "throttle" and "debounce".
+Default: `throttle`.

+### refreshRate

+(Number) Time to refreshing, in milliseconds.
+Default: `1000`.

 ## License